InjoongK/injoong-blog/_posts/2024-09-19-first-blog-post.md

 - **Reinforcement Learning**: The model learns through trial and error.

 #### Real-World Applications
-- **Spam Detection**: Identifying and filtering spam emails.
-- **Recommendation Systems**: Suggesting products or content based on user preferences.
+- **Spam Detection**: Gmail uses supervised learning algorithms to filter out spam.
+The algorithm analyzes email features, such as sender reputation and the presence of certain keywords, to classify emails as spam or not.
+Over time, it learns from user feedback, improving its accuracy.

+- **Fraud Detection**: Companies like PayPal utilize anomaly detection algorithms to monitor transactions for unusual patterns, flagging potentially fraudulent activities based on historical data and user behavior.

+- **Recommendation Systems**: Netflix employs collaborative filtering techniques to suggest shows and movies.
+It analyzes user viewing habits and preferences, comparing them to those of other users to recommend content that similar users enjoyed.

-- **Stock Price Prediction**: Forecasting stock prices using historical data.
+- **Stock Price Prediction**: Financial firms like Goldman Sachs use regression algorithms to predict stock prices based on historical price data, economic indicators, and market sentiment analysis, helping investors make informed decisions.

 ### 2. Deep Learning: The Advanced Side of Machine Learning
 Deep Learning is a specialized subset of machine learning that uses neural networks with multiple layers, known as deep neural networks.